The Land Of The 7 Year Old Girl is a strange place where all time stops. There is much drifting and random staring out of the window.

 Thus, a doll’s head may lurk with a fork, a water pistol, some old beads, a lip balm and a deflated beach ball.

 It is practically impossible for the inhabitants of this land to avoid the urge to dress up.

-So bad is this compulsion that an old Halloween costume or a princess dress three sizes too small may be modeled at 7 in the morning, when the subject may terrify the living daylights out of parents by appearing silently at the end of the bed whilst resembling an extra in a "Zombie Apocalypse" movie.
+So bad is this compulsion that an old Halloween costume or a princess dress three sizes too small may be modelled at 7 in the morning, when the subject may terrify the living daylights out of parents by appearing silently at the end of the bed whilst resembling an extra in a “Zombie Apocalypse” movie.